Aritter33/Eportfolio/README (2).md

 ## Objective

-To build and configure a firewall on an Ubuntu system using UFW (Uncomplicated Firewall), securing the network from unauthorized access and potential threats.
+To build and configure a firewall on an Ubuntu system using UFW (Uncomplicated Firewall), securing the network from unauthorized access and potential threats

 ### Skills Learned/Tools Used